The investigation of quark - antiquark potential in plasma with hyperscaling violation background: Review of hyperscaling violation metric background

-which has both a dynamical critical exponent $z$ and a hyperscaling violation exponent $\theta$ \cite{scsd}.
-As mentioned before, this metric is not scale invariant under above scaling and transforms as, $ds\longrightarrow\lambda^{\frac{\theta}{d}}$.\\ In other words, in a theory with hyperscaling violation the thermodynamic behavior is such as the theory had dynamical exponent $z$ but lived in $d-\theta$ dimensions.\\ One can consider finite temperature effects by introducing $f(r)$ which is an emblackening factor,
+where $z$ and $\theta$ are dynamical critical exponent of hyperscaling violation metric \cite{scsd}.
+As mentioned before, this metric is not scale invariant under above scaling.
+So, if we consider some finite temperature in this theory we have to account some $f(r)$ in the corresponding metric which is given by following equation,

-Then the temperature is proportional to a power of $r_{h}$ and for general A(r) and B(r) the temperature also depends on them.
-Moreover, in the gravity side we should take $r_{F} <r_{h}$ and $r_F$ is the inverse scale of the Fermi surface.\\ The black hole solution of (3) is \cite{hfnf},
+Then the temperature is proportional to a power of $r_{h}$ and for general $A(r)$ and $B(r)$ the temperature also depends on them.
+Moreover, in the gravity side we should take $r_{F} <r_{h}$ and $r_F$ is the inverse scale of the Fermi surface.
+In order to have black hole solution we have to consider following background \cite{hfnf},

-with $f(r)=1-(\frac{r}{r_{h}})^{d+z-\theta}$ and $r_{F}<r_{h}$.\\ So, the temperature will be as $T=\frac{1}{4\pi} \frac{\vert d+z-\theta \vert}{r^{z}_{h}} $,\\ and the Null Energy condition imposes,\\ $(d-\theta)(d(z-1)-\theta)\geq 0$, \quad \quad $(z-1)(d+z-\theta)\geq 0$ \cite{ucbe}.\\ With all above information, people have found some string theory solutions recent years.
-One important case arises from the interpretation of the fundamental strings as heavy quarks or Wilson lines \cite{slb}.
-In that case, $z=7$ scaling is probably an universal feature of $N=4$ SYM with finite quark density.
-In IR description of $N=4$ SYM one can consider the configuration of strings as the pair of quarks and anti quarks which are supersymmetric.
-At near horizon limit where have small energy or very long distances, SYM description is conforming with $z=7$.
-Another case is deep infrared with $z=7$ and $\theta=-2$.
-A non-supersymmetric solution of the type IIB string theory has been suggested in \cite{isfh} with the following relations,